Hey πŸ‘‹. I’m Matt.

-How I can help: Leading product teams to scale AI-augmented developer experiences, design internal platform products, and improve how organizations build, ship, and operate software.
-Currently open to Director/Principal/Head roles in product, growth, and platform engineering.
+How I can help: Leading product and developer-oriented storytelling teams to scale developer experiences, design internal platform products, and improve how organizations build, ship, and operate software (especially in AI-augmented workflows).
+Currently open to Director/Principal/Head roles in product, growth, and developer relations teams.

 Recent obsessions